periklis92/pySerial-Monitor/README.md

 # pySerial-Monitor
-A Serial Monitor that I wrote in python.
+A simple Serial Monitor that I wrote in python.
+I used the curses module and I tested in Linux.
+It is pretty modifiable I made it having in mind my own AVR projects.
+I basically wanted a simple way to communicate with an AVR device through a serial port.
+Once you run it you can press ENTER and enter any text to send through the port and press enter again.